libyui/libyui/libyui-rest-api/doc/README.md

 ## Notes

-The during the `RunInTerminal` call the REST API is temporarily stopped to allow the started process to possibly open its own REST API server on the same port.
+During the `RunInTerminal` call the REST API is temporarily stopped to allow the started process to possibly open its own REST API server on the same port.

 If it does not use the REST API then during the execution of the process